 SLR work motor #319 after the PV&T merger

-SLR #100 was once one of a large fleet of express motors, but when that business started to dry up under the pressure of trucks & paved roads, the fleet started to shrink (either via retirements, sale, or cutting down units to make them into MOW trailers) and #100, once an anonymous Brill express motor, found itself as the last wooden locomotive on the SLR, even if it was no longer being used for anything other than carrying tools & hauling MOW trailers around.
+SLR #100 was once one of a large fleet of express motors that were intended to through operate onto the BERY, but when that business started to dry up under the pressure of trucks, paved roads, and the BERY’s desire to get wooden cars off their elevated system, , the fleet started to shrink (either via retirements, sale, or cutting down units to make them into MOW trailers) and #100, once an anonymous Brill express motor, found itself as the last wooden motor on the SLR, even if it was no longer being used for anything other than carrying tools & hauling MOW trailers around.

 As a MOW vehicle, it worked pretty well.
 It had come with fairly beefy motors, and was able to produce a continuous 500hp.
 In MOW service, this meant that it could pick up and move a MOW train if it had to get out of the way of a regular freight move.